This picture includes Ronnie McDonald, Frank Clement, Lachie Stewart, Jim Brown. Norman Morrison, Dick Wedlock, Colin Falconer and Alistair Blamire

 Ian Archibald – see complete profile

 George improved steadily as a veteran runner.
-In the Scottish Masters XC championships he secured M50 bronze in 1990; and then won the title in 1992.
+In the Scottish Masters Cross-Country championships he secured M50 bronze in 1990; and then won the title in 1992.
 He added M55 bronze in 1995; and M65 silver in 2008.
 For Scotland, he ran several times in the annual British and Irish Cross-Country International.
-George completed over 140 marathons.
+A bit of an iron man, George completed over 140 marathons.

 David Arnott (Pitreavie)